‘Don’t touch me. I’m dying.’ Harrowing Harvey stories emerge

 One man used his last words to save a friend’s life, warning him away from a live electrical wire.
 Another died checking on his uncle.
 Several others were last seen helping people out of floodwaters.

-They’re among Harvey victims who lost their lives trying to save others.
+They’re among Harvey victims who lost their lives trying to save other people.
 Others died doing their best to survive the catastrophic disaster.

 They range from 6 years old to 89.
 Their stories are emerging as the death toll from the storm continues to mount.